tynopet/homework/homework-32/unit16.md

 16.3
   1. It was very noisy next door.
 Our neighbours were having a party.
   2. We were good friends.
 We had known each other for years.
   3. John and I went for a walk.
-I had difficulty keeping up with him because he walked so fast.
+I had difficulty keeping up with him because he was walking so fast.
   4. Sue was sitting on the ground.
 She was out of breath.
 She had been running.
   5. When I arrived, everybody was sitting round the table with their mouths full.
 They were eating.
   6. When I arrived, everybody was sitting round the table and talking.
 Their mouths were empty, but their stomachs were full.
 They had eaten.
   7. James was on his hands and knees on the floor.
 He was looking for his contact lens.
   8. When I arrived, Kate was waiting for me.
 She was annoyed because I was late and she had been waiting for a long time.
   9. I was sad when I sold my car.
-I was having it for a very long time.
+I had had it for a very long time.
   10. We were extremely tired at the end of the journey.
 We had been traveling for more than 24 hours.